ATNF/askapsoft/Code/Doc/user/current/doc/BETApipelines/pipelineUsage.rst

 are the locations of either the SBs for the observations or the specific MSs.

+When run, this file will be archived in the *slurmOutputs* directory (see below), marked with an appropriate timestamp so that you'll be able to keep a record of exactly what you have run.

 **Important Note: The input file is a bash script, so formatting matters.
 Most importantly in this case, you can not have spaces either side of the equals sign when defining a variable.**